bcgov/platform-developer-docs/src/docs/use-github-in-bcgov/bc-government-organizations-in-github.md

 The `bcgov-c` organization stores temporary (up to 12 months), private repositories with closed-source code and private documents.
 Closed-source projects must be moved to the `bcgov` organization at the end of the 12 months.
 This repository is **private**.

 * Use this repository if you need a temporary location for code while you collect approvals to make the code public.
 You must commit to making the code public in the future in order to use this repository.
 * Only the Platform Services team can create repositories in this organization.
-You can ask them to create a repository [using the Just Ask! tool](https://just-ask-web-bdec76-prod.apps.silver.devops.gov.bc.ca/).
+You can ask them to create a repository by [submitting a request to Platform Services Team](%WORDPRESS_BASE_URL%/support-and-community/devops-requests-in-the-bc-gov-private-cloud-paas/#request-a-new-github-user-access-for-bcgovc-private-org-or-to-create-a-private-repository/).

 Your product team can only have a **permanent**, private repository in `bcgov-c` if it is a GitOps repository with ArgoCD manifests.
 We strongly discourage creating permanent, private repositories in this organization.